Authored by the expert who managed and guided the team behind the Argentina Property Pack

 How do I confirm there are no liens in Patagonia right now?

-The standard way to confirm there are no liens on a property in Patagonia is to request official encumbrance certificates from the property registry, which your notary or lawyer should obtain as part of routine due diligence.
+The standard way to confirm there are no liens in Patagonia is to order the official lien, mortgage, encumbrance, and prohibition certificates from the correct property registry before signing the final deed.

 How do I check zoning and permitted use in Patagonia right now?